-- i.
+i.
 Vehicular access, circulation, garage doors and parking should not be the dominant aspect of townhouse and rowhouse developments.
-Design strategies should be employed to minimize the impact of accommodating vehicles on site, including but not limited to the following: - 1.
-Integrate parking in a manner that provides landscaped areas in rear yards; - Consider grouping driveway access points to minimize the number of driveway cuts and maximize space for landscaping and on-street parking; - 3.
-Location of driveway access should strive to preserve existing canopy trees or provide opportunities for new canopy trees within the boulevard by providing enough planting space.
-See Section 5 Open Space Design for further guidance; - Front-accessed parking may be appropriate in some areas in order to avoid excessive pavement in rear yard areas.
-In these cases, attention to design is required to maintain front yard landscape, tree
+Design strategies should be employed to minimize the impact of accommodating vehicles on site, including but not limited to the following:

-- planting spaces, and to establish a pedestrian-friendly building façade. - Consider ways to minimize the appearance of garage doors through recessing, architectural materials, design which emphasizes residential unit entries, or other design strategies; - 6.
-Use high quality and permeable paving materials for driveways; - 7.
-Use attractive, high quality materials and consider incorporating glazing in garage doors; - 8.
+- 1. Integrate parking in a manner that provides landscaped areas in rear yards. - Consider grouping driveway access points to minimize the number of driveway cuts and maximize space for landscaping and on-street parking; - Location of driveway access should strive to preserve existing canopy trees or provide opportunities for new canopy trees within the boulevard by providing enough planting space.
+See Section 5 Open Space Design for further guidance; - 4.
+Consider ways to minimize the appearance of garage doors through recessing, architectural materials, design which emphasizes residential unit entries, or other design strategies. - 5.
+Use high quality and permeable paving materials for driveways; - Use attractive, high quality materials and consider incorporating glazing in garage doors; - 7.
 See Section 5, Open Space Design for additional design guidelines related to landscaping and screening.